How to Grow Ornamental Allium Flowers

 The plants tolerate poor soils but prefer the soil to be well-drained.
 Adding a general-purpose fertilizer once in early spring will give them a boost on the season.

-Keep the plants well weeded.
-And, apply a 2-3 inch layer of mulch around the plants, for a tidy appearance.
+Keep the plants well weeded, especially when they are young.
+And apply a 2-to-3-inch layer of mulch around the plants, for a tidy appearance.

-Allium plants should come back yearly for many years.
+Perennial Ornamental Allium plants have long lives.
+They will come back yearly for many years.

 Did You Know?
-Alliums are as cut flowers.
-But, they will give off a slight onion scent… no surprise there!
+Ornamental Alliums are good cut flowers.
+But, they give off a slight onion scent… no surprise there!

 Allium plants have few insect or disease problems.